Benchmarking the face-centred finite volume method for compressible laminar flows: Numerical benchmarks for the FCFV method

 The presented viscous laminar flow cases show the robustness of the FCFV scheme in a variety of flow conditions, from subsonic to supersonic regime, even in the presence of meshes with high aspect ratio.
 Moreover, the method displays good performance in predicting relevant aerodynamic quantities matching the accuracy of Ansys Fluent first-order CCFV scheme.
-In this context, the second-order CCFV method outperforms the FCFV approximation, showing superior accuracy when coarser meshes are employed.
+However, the second-order CCFV method maintains its superiority in the approximation of viscous flows, providing better estimates of aerodynamic quantities and converging to reference solutions, even when coarse meshes are employed.